Lewis H. Morgan: Influence on Marxism

 In 1881, Karl Marx started reading Morgan's Ancient Society, thus beginning Morgan's posthumous influence among European thinkers.
 Friedrich Engels also read his work after Morgan's death.
 Although Marx never finished his own book based on Morgan's work, Engels continued his analysis.
 Morgan's work on the social structure and material culture strongly influenced Engels' sociological theory of dialectical materialism (expressed in his work The Origin of the Family, Private Property, and the State, 1884).
 Scholars of the Communist bloc considered Morgan as the preeminent anthropologist.
 Morgan's work has led some to believe that early communist-like societies existed in Native American society.
-However, the belief of primitive communism as based on Morgan's work is flawed due to Morgan's misunderstandings of Haudenosaunee society and his since disproved theory of social evolution.
 This, and subsequent more accurate research, has led the society of the Haudenosaunee to be of interest in communist and anarchist analysis, particularly societal aspects where land was not treated as a commodity, communal ownership and near non-existent rates of crime.